Sorry, you need to enable JavaScript to visit this website.

 Public Engagement and Next Steps

 Before filing the proposal, we spoke with alley lot property owners and ANC Commissioners to solicit their feedback.
 See below for links to meeting recordings, transcripts, and presentations.
-We will present the proposed changes to the Zoning Commission at an initial public meeting on May 29, 2025, when they will then decide whether to move forward and hold a public hearing on the changes.
-If they decide to hold a public hearing, we will seek additional public feedback in advance.
+We will hold additional ANC open houses in October 2025, in advance of the Commission's November 13, 2025 public hearing.
 The hearing itself will be an additional opportunity for public comment.

 Check the Office of Zoning's Case Report Page for details and scheduled meetings on this project.